alf-p-steinbach/cppx-core-language/docs/README.md

 }
 ~~~

-Imagine that instead of `printf` the above uses some library function that takes a C string pointer argument.
+Imagine that instead of `printf` the above uses some 3ʳᵈ party library function that takes a C string pointer argument.

 Result with 64-bit MinGW g++ in Windows 10: